loopbackio/loopback-next/docs/site/HasOne-relation.md

   </tbody>
 </table>

 We recommend to use default values.
-If you'd like to customize foreign key name, you'll need to specify some fields through the relation decorators.
+If you'd like to customize the foreign key name, you'll need to specify some fields through the relation decorator.

 For customizing the foreign key name, `keyTo` field needs to be specified via `@hasOne` decorator.
 The following example shows how to customize the foreign